Bacillus licheniformis: Probiotics

 B. licheniformis is used as a probiotic in animal feed, where isolates have been shown to prevent disease and promote growth as well as being commercially available.
 Some isolates have also been found to be probiotic in humans (and are also commercially available), but it's been mentioned that clinical trials have not been performed on many of them yet.

-Other Applications
+Other applications

-B. licheniformis also shows possible applications in bioremediation, biomineralization, and biofuels as more examples.
+B. licheniformis also shows possible applications in bioremediation, biomineralization, and biofuels.